PrithiPal/BioInformatics/README.md

 ### Steps

-1. Store the all above mentioned files in one directory along with the firstLoopstatOutput.
+1. Store the all the above mentioned files in one directory along with the firstLoopstatOutput.
 Make this directory as current.

-2. Runs all the stastics on the mouseloopstatoutput1 file.
+2. Runs all stastics on the mouseloopstatoutput1 file.

 `ls | grep ".awk" | sort | xargs -n1 -i {} sh -c './{} mouseLoopstatOutput1'`

-1. Runs the sequons stastics for the mouse1loopstatoutput1 File.
+1. Runs the sequons statistics for the mouse1loopstatoutput1 File.

 `for i in {0..4};do ./sequons.sh mouseLoopstatOutput1 $i; done`

-1. The Non-glyco stastics are likely to remain same because only Sequons information is altered during the course from experimental to theoretical data creation.
+1. The Non-glyco stastics are likely to remain unchanges because only Sequons information is altered during the course from experimental to theoretical data creation.

 At the end NL\(onlyfirst\) + NL\(onlylast\) + NL\(both\) + NL\(last\) = NL\(overall\)